USATODAY/interactive-template/readme.md

 #USAT Interactive template

-A quick Grunt Init template for creating an interactive USA TODAY-style.
+A quick Grunt Init template for creating an interactive, USA TODAY-style.

 Copyright 2015 USA TODAY.
 All rights reserved.
 No part of these materials may be reproduced, modified, stored in a retrieval system, or retransmitted, in any form or by any means, electronic, mechanical or otherwise, without prior written permission from USA TODAY.